imansmallapple/ArkTS-simple-demo-usage/super_bright_flashlight.md

 #### My suspection: Didn't install PERMISSION
 After concrete debugging and checking, it's still the device problem.
 So for this application I keep only simple demo with UI functionalities.

+**Update information**
+> I tested the api with HarmonyOS device and it worked, so I keep these functionailities and attached to the button.

 #### After remove api testing page, the real device rendered with blank page